-- 1. Source of the result and when we added it to our data collection. - 2.
-Options to Download the result or get a Link to return to this result later. - 3.
+- 2. Options to Download the result (.txt) or get a Link to return to this result later. - 3.
 The right side will contain various View Switches to see the result, metadata, and various tokenized fields: - a.
 The Body is the content of the result. - b.
 Metadata includes where and when the result was collected. - c.
 If present in the Body, additional view switches will show Lists of Entities within the result (Emails, Cryptocurrencies, Cards, CVEs, IP addresses, SSNs). - d.
-Leak Info will be present if the result is from a data leak. - e.
 Chat Users will be present if the result is from Telegram or Discord with Usernames and User IDs found in the result.
 (The lower screenshot shows this switch active.) - 4.
-A Group tag will be present if the result is from one of these types of sites: Chan, Forum, Market, Paste, or Ransomware.
+A Group heading will be present if the result is from one of these types of sites: Chan, Forum, Market, Paste, or Ransomware.